Current COVID policy

-If it's snowing like crazy and the roads are terrible around class time, or there's a tornado warning, we may cancel.
+If it's snowing like crazy and the roads are terrible around class time, or there's a tornado warning, we may cancel or shift to Zoom-only.
 We will post cancellation notice on the home page of this site and our Facebook page.
 If you have any doubts, check before getting in your car!

 Event Cancellation Policies

 For cancellations at least two weeks prior the start of the event, you may request a refund minus credit card fees.
 For cancellations less than two weeks prior to the start of the event, you may request Grateful Yoga credit for your total payment amount.
 For cancellations 24 hours or less before the event, no refunds or credits will be given.